Anti-Saccharomyces cerevisiae Antibodies (ASCA)

 - If ASCA is negative and pANCA is positive, then it is likely that the person has UC.

 A negative result for ASCA and pANCA does necessarily rule out IBD.
-A person who is negative may still have CD, UC, or another IBD.
+A person with negative test results may still have CD, UC, or another IBD.